 The low-density lipoproteins, along triglycerides make it fit for people who love consuming food with a nutty flavor.
 Ghee has 62% saturated fat, linked to cardiovascular disease (CAD).
-Besides, it works favorably as a well-known Ayurvedic source for cholesterol control.
+Besides, ghee cholesterol combo works favorably as a well-known Ayurvedic trigger for harmful cholesterol control.
 So, there won’t be problems of excessive cholesterol building in the body.

 Ghee and cholesterol: Impact on blood cholesterol

 Grass fed ghee is counted as the best quality ghee in its category that is more nutrent-rich and offers better and enhanced CLA and buytrate support for its users.
 Grass fed ghee from a remote, disease-free place like New Zealand offers maximum health benefits that aids in wellbeing, inside and outside of the ghee users.